asyncapi/website/pages/blog/tooling-update-1.md

 featured: true
 ---

-Another update on what happen in our tools that help developers develop EDAs and APIs! :fire:
+This is another update on what happened in our tools that help developers develop EDAs and APIs! :fire:

-The previous two updates can be found here: [January](https://gist.github.com/jonaslagoni/4a0117e1432936b89e05b6a509d94259) and [February](https://gist.github.com/jonaslagoni/185890cd7e84ed95c14b8f0556788b7b), however going forward I will add a new blog post for each update.
-If you have any remarks or if something is missing, you can [suggest changes in through the website repository](https://github.com/asyncapi/website/tree/master/pages/blog/tooling-update-1.md).
+The previous two updates can be found here: [January](https://gist.github.com/jonaslagoni/4a0117e1432936b89e05b6a509d94259) and [February](https://gist.github.com/jonaslagoni/185890cd7e84ed95c14b8f0556788b7b).
+Going forward, I will instead add new updates via blog posts.
+If you have any remarks or if something is missing, you can [suggest changes through the website repository](https://github.com/asyncapi/website/tree/master/pages/blog/tooling-update-1.md).

 If you want to include updates from your personal tooling, the [next blog post can be found here](https://github.com/asyncapi/website/pull/662), just leave a comment with the updates you want included.